 - Wear pregnancy support garments to protect pelvic joints and avoid prolonged sitting and standing to minimize leg swelling.

-- Vaginal and pelvic heaviness during pregnancy benefit from a vaginal pessary to help support pelvic organs and prevent further strain of ligaments.
+- Vaginal and pelvic heaviness during pregnancy may benefit by having a vaginal pessary fitted to help support pelvic organs and prevent strain.

 - Lengthen the spine into a ‘Tall’ posture to engage pelvic floor and core muscles.

 - Sit ‘Tall’ to give baby more room to move in the abdomen and present in the optimal position for birth.
 A slumped posture encourages baby to turn and present in a posterior birth position.